This is the first in an occasional series on technical debt and ideas for avoiding it.

 we really need to know if or when a webfont has successfully been loaded - usually so we can adjust

-some other part of the page to match it precisely.
+some other part of the page to match it to pixel-perfection.

 If you use Chrome or Safari on Windows XP, you may have noticed that some webfonts show up grey &